 To illustrate this, here is an example of a diamond that is over 3 carats in weight and it isn’t eye clean despite obtaining a respectable VS2 clarity grade by GIA.

 It’s always a good idea to inspect your diamond before purchase

-If you intend to buy from a local brick and mortar store, always request the vendor to let you to examine the diamond under magnification.
+If you intend to buy from a local brick and mortar store, always request the vendor to let you examine the diamond under magnification.
 Check to see if you can notice anything obvious under the loupe or microscope.

-Consumers often over-exaggerate the situation in their minds after looking at magnified images where details are blown up in proportions.
+Here’s the thing, consumers often over-exaggerate the situation in their minds after looking at magnified images where details are blown up in proportions.
 The presence of a few minor inclusions in the pavilion or some tiny blemishes does not mean that the diamond won’t be beautiful.

 I’m a practical guy and I believe most of our readers are too.
 There’s really no need to pay an excessive premium for an internally flawless stone if you don’t have special reasons for getting one.
 On the next page, I am going to show you a price comparison chart for similar diamonds with different clarity ratings.